brkarcher/brkarcher.github.io/condor.md

 "...
 Understood.
 Let me go first, Lieutenant."

 Sam couldn't see most of Fae's face under the visor, but she could easily imagine her eyes hardening and narrowing.
 "I told you to can it.
-Is this a clan honor thing?"
+Is this a Legionnaire's honor thing?"

 "No, ma'am.
 I believe this to be a dangerous duty I am well suited to, ma'am."

 Lieutenant Fae looked up at Sam.
 There was no denying that she was uniquely suited to this duty.
-Her size alone—"they don't make 'em 6'6'' in New Avalon," Al had quipped—marked her instantly for a trueborn: a painstakingly bred warrior, born from an artificial womb and trained to assume a place in a clan warrior caste in the uncharted space beyond the distant coreward periphery.
-In the six months she had been with the company, her icy calm on patrol and her enthusiastic dedication to training, carrying on well after most of the irregulars had headed to the showers in the afternoon, seemed to confirm everybody's assumptions—and suspicions—about who a trueborn might be.
+Her size alone—"they don't make 'em 6'6'' in New Hope," Al had quipped—marked her instantly for one of the eponymous peers of the Legion of Peers, an heir to a long and storied lineage of warriors, the product of generations of carefully brokered genetic matches, and a woman _terribly_ out of place in a mercenary company operating four planets outward from the Legion's home world.
+In the six months she had been with the company, her icy calm on patrol and her enthusiastic dedication to training, carrying on well after most of the irregulars had headed to the showers in the afternoon, seemed to confirm everybody's assumptions—and suspicions—about who a _milite_ might be.

+Not that she was technically a _milite_.
+Her name and bloodline would have entitled her to a proper commission back in the Dominion of the Legion... but for the tiny detail of her exile from the Dominion.
+Which rendered the whole point moot.
+If they wanted to think of her as a _milite_, they could think of her as a _milite_.

-"Fine, if you'll quit being a pain in the ass about everything.
-Bravo squad does breach.
+"Fine, if you'll quit being a pain in the ass about everything," Fae replied.
+"Bravo squad does breach.
 Al and Stimwell do the grenades; Sam hits the hole.
 Liv and Dan," she continued, pointing at two of the riflemen from her Alpha squad, "are in after Sam.
 The three of you tell us what you see and I'll dispatch Bravo and Charlie."

 A few minutes later, two _bangs_ underlaid by an aural lattice of _ping-ping-ping_ shrapnel impacts echoed up the elevator.
 A half-heartbeat later, Sam swung herself over the ladder and slid down the ladder poles into the _hiss_ of the smoke grenade.